NYPL/metadata-documentation/workflows/digitization/exhibitions.md

 - Library staff may initiate digitization projects that correspond to exhibitions and special displays
 - Processes for creating exhibition metadata will vary by library, division, and the exhibition itself
-- If Metadata Services should create metadata records for an exhibition in MMS, non-MSU staff can follow the steps in [Requesting Exhibition Metadata Creation](/metadata-documentation/#requesting-exhibition-metadata-creation)
+- If Metadata Services should create metadata records for an exhibition in MMS, non-Metadata Services staff can follow the steps in [Requesting Exhibition Metadata Creation](/metadata-documentation/#requesting-exhibition-metadata-creation)
-- If non-MSU staff will create metadata records for an exhibition in MMS, they should:
+- If non-Metadata Services staff will create metadata records for an exhibition in MMS, they should:
   - Refer to documentation for [Importing Metadata](/metadata-documentation/workflows/importing/) and [Creating New Metadata](/metadata-documentation/workflows/creating/)
   - Add the exhibition identifier to each item in an [Identifier](/metadata-documentation/metadata/element/identifier/po/) element using [NYPL Exhibition ID](/metadata-documentation/metadata/element/identifier/nypl-exhibition/) as the type

-## Steps for Non-MSU Staff
+## Steps for Non-Metadata Services Staff

 ### Requesting Exhibition Metadata Creation
 {: .d-inline .v-align-middle .mr-2 }
-For Non-MSU Staff
+For Non-Metadata Services Staff
 {: .d-inline .v-align-middle .label .label-purple .mx-1 }

 1. Prepare an exhibition checklist in your preferred spreadsheet platform